archiewood/evidence-connector-js/README.md

 # Evidence JS Source Plugin

 This is a JavaScript source plugin for Evidence.
 It allows you to run arbitrary JavaScript code as a data source.
+It's meant to be a quick way to get data into Evidence without having to create a new connector.

 1. Install this plugin in an Evidence app with
     ```bash